dmlicht/CarND-Advanced-Lane-Lines/writeup.md

 I explored color transformations and threshold parameters in `thresholding.ipynb`
 ![Images from tuning gradient and color channel thresholding][thresholding]

-In my actual pipeline, I ended up using only saturation without combining the results with any gradients or other color channels, because saturation on its own appearing to give the clearest signals.
+In the end I ended up using a combination of thresholded gradientxy magnitude and the color saturation channel.
 The code that is used in my final pipeline is in `threshold.py`.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.